fredlef/comfyui_projects/README.md

   Simple workflow to read the metadata created by the FSLImageSaverWithMetadataV5 node

 ---

+### Clarification - Init Image vs Image
+- **Gemini Generate Image Node v8**
+This node has input sockets for both Init-Image and Images.
+This was primarily designed to support the iterative workflow.
+The Init-Image socket is specifically for the iterative workflow and should be set to "True" after the first image is created.
+For the first image both the Init-Image and Images socket should be set to "False".

+If the iterative workflow has a front loader for the first image then for the first run the Images socket should be set to "True" and the Init-Image should be set to "False".
+After the first run the Images socket should be changed to "False" and the Init-images socket should be set to True.

+I am using this node generally for all my nano banana workflows so if this is for a workflow other than the iterative workflow the Images socket should always be set to "True" and the Init-Image socket should always be set to false.

 ## Acknowledgements
 - **Thanks to Alex and ComfyuiStudio for allowing me to use his excellent upscaler**